jprillo/jasonprillo/src/pages/projects/formalflamingo.md

 Gastby.js: I chose gatsby on sitting inside on a mall on black friday waiting for my wife to get through the line in a candle store.
 I had already read about static site generators and Netlify and read the documentation while walking in the mall.
 I wonder if that is what the other people sitting around me were doing on thier phones too.
 It would have been good to have collaborated.

 ### Roadblocks:
-learning gatsby had a few hickups like anything else but it is straight forward and well documented.
+Learning gatsby contained a few hickups like anything else but it is straight forward and well documented.
 Gatsby images is powerful but also kind of a pain in the ass so beware.
-I never got it right in the blog of this project. learning Github and Netlify.
+I never got it right in the blog of this project.
+This is also the first project I used a Github workflow and Netlify for hosting.